bachmateus/rn-files-creator/README.md

 ### Known issues
-1. It do not work on MacOS.
+1. It does not work on MacOS.
 2. It has not been tested on Linux

 # Inspiration
-I want to thanks DOMINIK KUNDEL.
+I want to thank DOMINIK KUNDEL.
 I watched his video to learn how to create a CLI.

 https://www.youtube.com/watch?v=s2h28p4s-Xs
 https://www.twilio.com/blog/how-to-build-a-cli-with-node-js?utm_source=youtube&utm_medium=video&utm_campaign=node-cli-howto